awslabs/benchmark-ai/baictl/descriptor-file/README.md

 # Args for the docker container
 # [Opt] Whether to run the container in privileged mode (default is false)
 privileged = false
-# [Opt - default is true] Whether more than 64MB shared memory is needed for containers
+# [Opt] Whether more than 64MB shared memory is needed for containers (default is true)
 # (See docker's -shm option)
 extended_shm = true